aj-kivimaki/jpx/README.md

 <summary>Future Add-Ons:</summary>

 - Monitoring
-  - Capture client-side errors and sessions for easy reproduction (Highlight).
+  - Capture any errors returned from Supabase calls.
-  - Produce structured, typed logs on the server with request/context metadata (tslog).
+  - Send to Highlight with session context for reproduction.
-  - Correlate client & server activity using a request/session ID.
+  - Server-side (Supabase Edge Functions)
-  - Keep costs and noise low by sampling and by sending only necessary context.
+  - Log important warnings/errors using tslog or similar.
-  - Analytics: Pageview/event tracking, uptime & performance
+  - Only forward critical errors to Highlight, to avoid noise/costs.

 - Testing
   - Unit tests (5–10): schemas and pure utilities in `packages/shared`.